MC 23: The Tale of the Herd and the Dung Beetles

 The Tale of the Herd and the Dung Beetle

-In a tranquil meadow, roaming amongst the nymphs of the forest, was a herd of horses.
-Second only to those that pulled Apollo’s chariot across the sky, they spent their time eating the finest grass then running, jumping and doing a great many useful things that horses do.
+In a tranquil meadow, amongst the nymphs of the forest, roamed a herd of the finest horses.
+Second only to those that pulled Apollo’s chariot across the sky, they spent their time eating the finest grass then running, jumping and doing the things that horses do.

 Next to expanding their number, their most useful activity was to occasionally stop, widen their stance, raise their tales and push out a rich, moist, spherical ball to the relief of the dung beetles below.